raoulmoise/devops-homelab/containers/tailscale/README.md

 It’s built on WireGuard and handles NAT traversal automatically, allowing you to connect to your machines anywhere without port forwarding."

 Tailscale allows you to:
-- Access your homelab from anywhere securely
+- Access your homelab securely from anywhere
-- Bypass ISP CGNAT or firewall limitations (no public IP required)
+- Bypass CGNAT and firewall limitations (no public IP required)
-- Use a private subnet of **100.x.x.x** addresses for all your devices
+- Use a private subnet of **100.x.x.x** addresses across devices
-- Share specific machines or services with other users
-- Manage devices from a central admin dashboard
+- Manage all machines from a central admin console

 🔗 Project site: [https://tailscale.com/](https://tailscale.com/)